CircuitsOfAIM/pdfmerger/README.md

-1- create a virtual env with `venv` name it `merger_env`

-2- activate the enviornment

-3- install the pdf merger module ` pip install pypdf2 `
+1- install the pdf merger module ` pip install pypdf2 `

-4- Create a directory `files `
+2- Create a directory `files `

-5- add your pdf files want to be merged on the `files` direcory
+3- add your pdf files want to be merged on the `files` direcory

-6- run the `./gather.sh`
+4- run the `./gather.sh`